Energy-Balanced Hyperspherical Graph Representation Learning via Structural Binding and Entropic Dispersion: Experiments

-\subsection{Node Classification}
+To evaluate the performance of {\framework} in comparison to state-of-the-art baselines, we conduct experiments across three representative downstream tasks: node classification, node clustering, and link prediction.
+These tests aim to assess the overall effectiveness and generalization ability of {\framework} across diverse graph domains.

-Table~\ref{tab:main_results} reports the node classification accuracy across eight benchmark datasets. {\framework} demonstrates state-of-the-art (SOTA) performance, achieving the highest average accuracy (87.53 \%) across all benchmarks, reflecting its superior generalization capability across diverse graph structures.
-Notably, \framework~ achieves the highest accuracy on six out of the eight evaluated datasets (Cora, CiteSeer, PubMed, WikiCS, Amazon-Photo, and Coauthor-Physics), and delivers comparable or second-best results on the remaining two (Coauthor-CS and Amazon-Computers), with performance differences within 0.2\% of the best model.
+\subsubsection{Node Classification}

-Compared to the supervised GCN baseline, \framework~ demonstrates significant gains (e.g., 86.66 \% vs 81.54 \% on Cora), highlighting the strength of our self-supervised framework in exploiting structural information effectively without relying on labeled data.
-More importantly, \framework~ establishes new SOTA results not only on smaller, low-homophily graphs like Cora and CiteSeer, but also on larger, dense, high-homophily graphs such as Amazon-Photo (94.24 \%) and Coauthor-Physics (96.25 \%).
-These widespread improvements verify that the proposed entropy-guided adaptive balancing effectively maintains a trade-off between local alignment and global uniformity, leading to stable and discriminative node representations.
+Table~\ref{tab:main_results} reports the node classification accuracy across eight benchmark datasets. {\framework} demonstrates state-of-the-art (SOTA) performance, achieving the highest average accuracy (88.03 \%) across all benchmarks, reflecting its superior generalization capability across diverse graph structures.
+Notably, {\framework} achieves the highest accuracy on six out of the eight evaluated datasets (Cora, CiteSeer, PubMed, WikiCS, Amazon-Photo, and Coauthor-Physics), and delivers comparable or second-best results on the remaining two (Coauthor-CS and Amazon-Computers).
+This strong performance is consistent with {\framework}'s design of balancing local neighbor-mean alignment and global uniformity.
+With the entropy-guided adaptive thermostat regulating their trade-off during training, the model is able to maintain stable and discriminative representations under different structural regimes.